krustowski/rou2exOS/docs/memory/overview.md

 The kernel runs at ring 0 with a largely identity-mapped address space (virtual == physical for most addresses).
 The boot-time page tables are set up by the assembly stage in `boot.asm`; Rust code then adjusts them as needed during `init`.

 The Multiboot2 memory map tag (type 6) is parsed at boot and reports usable RAM regions.
+The sum of all usable (type 1) regions is kept as `init::boot::total_ram_bytes()` and printed by the shell's `meminfo` command.
 The kernel does not maintain a physical frame allocator — allocations are handled entirely through pre-reserved static regions described in the linker script and in the page-table pool.

 ---